 Common Tax Mistakes FAQ

-Why do I need to file prior year returns?
+Why do I need to file prior year tax returns?

 There are several reasons to file a return for a prior year.
 One of the most important is that the IRS could file a substitute return on your behalf.
 This could mean missing out on credits and deductions that you would otherwise be willing to take had you filed yourself.

-Can I skip a payment on my installment agreement?
+Can I skip a payment on my tax installment agreement?

 The IRS could terminate the agreement, meaning your outstanding balance would be due right away, and you could face liens or levies.
 In addition, your credit could suffer negative consequences, and your ability to enter into future agreements would be severely harmed.

-Will my Offer in Compromise be accepted right away?
+Will my Offer in Compromise to the IRS be accepted right away?

 As you might imagine, the IRS is often facing staffing and budget issues.
 So it may take several months for your offer to be acted upon.
 In the meantime, you should be diligent about responding to agency requests and submitting any required documentation.